TheAhmadOsman/BestCarDeal/source/index.md

 ![states-bar](img/states-bar.png)
 This is the count of the cars being sold in the top 10 states.

 Here we are looking at the top 10 distribution of cars for sale by state.
-States with higher populations such as California and Florida will generally have more cars for purchase than states such as Wyoming.
+States such as California, with a population of approximately 34 million will generally have more vehicles available for purchase than other states.
+California has the highest number of vehicles for purchase with less than 160,000 vehicles for sale.
+States such as Washington will generally have less vehicles available for sale, with a population count of approximately 7 million.
+Washington has less than 60,000 vehicles available for purchase.

 #### Weather-Condition Correlation
 ![weather-vehicle-freq](img/weather-vehicle-freq.png)
-In this graph, we are looking to see the correlations with weather and vehicle conditions, as this can another factor to consider when looking for a vehicle.
+In this graph, we are looking to see the correlations with weather and vehicle conditions, as this is another factor to consider when looking for a vehicle.
+Individuals looking to buy cars in excellent condition should aim for states generally which are generally between 55-60 degrees in temperature.
+It should be noted that weather does not have a major effect on the condition of cars for sale, as cars with poor conditions are sold within the similar temperature range are cars in excellent condition.

 #### Condition Distribution
 ![condition-count-bar](img/condition-count-bar.png)
-This graph shows the number of vehicles within a specified condition.
-Cars in an excellent condition have the highest number with above 400,000 entries, followed by cars in good and like new condition.
+This graph shows the number of vehicles within a specific condition.
+Vehicles in an excellent condition have the highest number with above 400,000 entries, followed by cars in good and like new condition.
+Vehicles that are salvaged have the least number of entries with less 25,000 vehicles available for sale.
+Persons will generally not want to post severely depreciated vehicles for sale, as they are low in value.

 #### Size Distribution
 ![size-count-bar](img/size-count-bar.png)